Considering a job at Starbucks?

 Starbucks typically pays employees biweekly, with paychecks issued every other Friday.

-However, in certain states like California, Massachusetts, Maine, and Minnesota, Starbucks has transitioned to a weekly pay schedule to better support employees’ financial needs.
+However, in certain states, such as California, Massachusetts, Maine, and Minnesota, Starbucks has transitioned to a weekly pay schedule to better support employees’ financial needs.

 Can Starbucks baristas earn overtime pay?